subsite/snapshotbackup/README.md

 - Source paths can be remote (user@client:/dir/dir) or local, but you cannot mix.
 All sources must be on the same host.
 - Destination path must be on a locally mounted device.
 - Backup destination must be a Linux type filesystem for the hardlinks to work, forget FAT/NTFS drives.
-- SSHFS-mounts can be slow.
+- For best results with Windows clients, install [Cygwin](https://www.cygwin.com/) with ssh on the client and use as a normal remote source.
+- A locally mounted SSHFS/SMB/NFS source works technically, of course, but can be slow and/or unreliable.
+Remote (rsync) sources are recommended.
 - SnapshotBackup has limited error handling.
 Killing a running script might make a mess.

 **Security:**
 - Make sure the backups are protected even if your main user account is compromised, restrict sudo access and use unique passwords for sudoers.
-- Pull backup is recommended for security, push backup (with the destination sshfs-mounted) will make your backups available *and writable* if someone or some malware gets access to your client host.
+- Pull backup is recommended for security, push backup (with the destination sshfs-mounted) will make your backups available *and writable* if some person or malware gets access to your computer.
 - Consider chmod 700 on the backup destination directory.
 This will make restoring a bit less smooth, but will keep the backups hidden from anybody without root access on the server.
 - You could enable root login on your client sshd and use root@client:/source/path to get all read-only files (like private keys, /etc/shadow and such) but I find this unnecessary and risky, especially if the backup drive is unencrypted.

 **Sample pull backup setup:**
 - On client: Create a dedicated backup user or set a password for user 'backup' if it already exists.
 You can use a long randomly generated password and forget it after uploading the key.
 Note: the existing backup user doesn't have a shell on all systems, so if ssh throws "This account is currently not available", you need to create the shell with `[root@client]:# chsh -s /bin/bash backup`